Installing a PC computer network card

 Attach external cables

-Once the network card has been physically installed into the computer, place the case back onto the computer and connect the keyboard, mouse, monitor power and network cable to the back of the computer and the other end to another network outlet, hub, switch, or router.
+Once the network card has been physically installed, replace the case panel and connect the keyboard, mouse, and monitor as well as the power and network cables.
+Then, connect the other end of the network cable to the network outlet on a hub, switch, or router.

 Once connected, turn the computer on and install the drivers for the Network card.
 If you do not have drivers for your network card or the network card drivers included appear not to work, you can find links to network drivers on our network card drivers page.